laelbec/laelbec/README.md

 - **Assignment 2 (doctest, global variables, if/elif/else statements)** [view code](assignment2.py)
   My second python assignment introduced doctest, global constants, and if/elif/else statements.
 - **Assignment 3 (return types, testing edge cases)** [view code](assignment3.py)
-  This assignment taught me the difference between returning and printing variables, as well as the importance of testing edge cases
+  This assignment taught me the difference between returning and printing variables, as well as the importance of testing edge cases.
+- **Assignment 4 (for/while loops)** [view code](assignment4.py)
+  I learned how to implement loops and when to use a for or while loop in this assignment.